ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

           - targets: ['a.b.c.d:9797']
     ```

-    Here the targets `'a.b.c.d:9797'` should contain the host and port of the `/metrics` service that's exposed from
+    Here, the `'a.b.c.d:9797'` targets should contain the host and port of the `/metrics` service that is exposed from
     Ballerina for metrics collection.
 Add the IP of the host in which the Ballerina service is running as `a.b.c.d` and its
     port (default `9797`).
     If you need more information, go to the [Prometheus Documentation](https://prometheus.io/docs/introduction/first_steps/).